B.A. Degree Frequently Asked Questions

 I'm a current Landmark College student.
 When do I formally declare the B.A. degree?

-Before the registration period of your second semester (about midway into the semester) you will have a formal discussion with your advisor.
+Before the registration period of your second semester (about midway into the semester), you will have a formal discussion with your advisor.
 If, at this point, you are in good academic standing (GPA of at least 2.0), and if you have accumulated at least nine Landmark College credits (with grades of C or better), you will be encouraged to meet with the B.A. program coordinator or others in Academic Affairs in order to declare.

 What does it mean to declare a B.A. degree in Liberal Studies?

 Declaring means that you intend to pursue the B.A. in Liberal Studies degree over the course of your time at Landmark College.
 Successful declaration means that we believe that you can successfully pursue the B.A. in a reasonable timeframe.
-It also means that you can focus your registration plans on taking the courses that you will need to complete the B.A. and organizing a plan of when and how to take them during the course of your remaining three years.
+It also means that you can focus your registration plans on taking the courses that you will need to complete the B.A. and organizing a plan for when and how to take them during the course of your remaining three years.

 Successful completion of nine credits in three disciplines demonstrates your ability to manage the liberal studies curriculum.
 If you have a rough semester starting out, or if you come up short in credits by the midpoint of your second semester, we will provide assistance toward pursuing the B.A. degree option on a case-by-case basis.